Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 “Archetypes are typical forms of behaviour which, once they become conscious, naturally present themselves as ideas and images.”

-The Major Arcana of the tarot (cards like The Fool, The Magician, The Lovers, Death, The Star) are clear expressions of these archetypal forces.
+The Major Arcana of the tarot, cards like The Fool, The Magician, The Lovers, Death, The Star, are clear expressions of these archetypal forces.
 They represent stages of life, inner conflicts, transformations, and awakenings that every human experiences in some form.
-When we encounter these images, something inside us recognises them; not so much intellectually, but instinctively.
+When we encounter these images, something inside us recognises them instinctively.
+This is why tarot feels personal, even when read by someone else.
+It speaks a symbolic language the psyche already understands.

 Intuition Meets Psychology

 Tarot is not about predicting a fixed future.
 It is about revealing what is active in the present moment.
+A skilled tarot reader learns to:

 Read symbols and imagery